jducrot/hylia-11ty-blog/src/posts/placeholders-as-labels.md

   - a11y
 ---
 - labels are not for you, they are for people who've never experienced the page before
-- placeholders disapear on input
+- placeholders disappear on input
 - real problem when combined with no autocomplete
 - why do you think some sites make it a multiple-step process?
 Cognitive overload
+- There is a reason WCAG 3.3.2 exists if it's required you need a label and maybe instructions
+- How else are you supposed to know what to put in there?